LGBTQ people in the United States: Family rights after 1980

 On June 26, 2015, the Supreme Court ruled in Obergefell v.
 Hodges that states must license and recognize same-sex marriages.
 Consequently, same-sex marriage is legal in all 50 states, the District of Columbia, Puerto Rico, Guam, U.S. Virgin Islands, and Northern Mariana Islands.
 Currently, same-sex marriages are neither licensed nor recognized in American Samoa, due to its unique constitutional status.
 The legal status of same-sex marriage also varies in Native American tribal nations, as their reservations are considered sovereign entities and were not affected by the Supreme Court's legalization in 2015.

 In December 2022, the final version of the bill Respect for Marriage Act repealed DOMA, requiring all U.S. states to recognize the validity of existing same-sex marriages.
-The law divided American religious groups morally opposed to same-sex marriage; it was supported by some as a suitable compromise between the rights of LGBT couples and religious liberty, a position that was taken by the Church of Jesus Christ of Latter-day Saints, but was prominently opposed by the U.S. Conference of Catholic Bishops and the Southern Baptist Convention due to their views on sexual ethics.
-Religious groups that supported the bill in support of their LGBT parishioners include the Episcopal Church, the Evangelical Lutheran Church in America, the Union for Reform Judaism, the Reformed Church in America, the United Church of Christ, and the Presbyterian Church (USA).
+The law divided American religious groups morally opposed to same-sex marriage; it was supported by some as a suitable compromise between the rights of LGBTQ couples and religious liberty, a position that was taken by the Church of Jesus Christ of Latter-day Saints, but was prominently opposed by the U.S. Conference of Catholic Bishops and the Southern Baptist Convention due to their views on sexual ethics.
+Religious groups that supported the bill in support of their LGBTQ parishioners include the Episcopal Church, the Evangelical Lutheran Church in America, the Union for Reform Judaism, the Reformed Church in America, the United Church of Christ, and the Presbyterian Church (USA).